North Quincy station

-North Quincy station is an MBTA subway Red Line station in Quincy, Massachusetts.
-It is located in North Quincy, off Hancock Street (Route 3A).
+North Quincy station is a rapid transit station in Quincy, Massachusetts.
+Located in North Quincy off Hancock Street (Route 3A), it serves the Braintree branch of the MBTA's Red Line.
 A major park-and-ride stop, it has over 1200 parking spaces for commuters.
-It also serves as a minor bus terminal, with five MBTA bus routes stopping at the south end of the station.
 The station is fully accessible.

 It opened in 1971 along with Wollaston and Quincy Center as the first section of the South Shore Line section of the Red Line.
 It is the only one of the four Red Line stations in Quincy not located at a former Old Colony Railroad station site; the Old Colony served Atlantic and Norfolk Downs stations short distances away.

 Station layout

 North Quincy station has a single island platform serving the two tracks of the Red Line.
-Two tracks carrying the Old Colony Lines and Greenbush Line are adjacent to the west.
+Two tracks carrying the Fall River/New Bedford Line, Kingston Line, and Greenbush Line are adjacent to the west.
 Parking lots are located on both sides of the tracks.
 At the south end of the platform, a footbridge connects to the West Squantum Street busway on the east side of the tracks.
 At the north end of the platform, a footbridge connects to both sides of the tracks.